dart-lang/language/working/value-classes/feature-specification.md

 method named `copyWith()` that produces a copy of the current instance with some values changed.

-The generated `copyWith()` takes a named parameter for each of the class's value fields.
-The parameter has the same name as the field and the parameter's type is the type of the corresponding field.
+The generated `copyWith()` takes a named parameter for each public instance field defined in the value class or any of its value superclasses.
+Each parameter has the same name and type as the corresponding field.

 The method returns a new instance of the same type as its receiver.
 The new instance's field values are initialized with the values of the corresponding